Auctionator/Auctionator/.github/ISSUE_TEMPLATE/05-bug-report-for-retail-alpha.md

 ---
-name: Bug report for a Shadowlands alpha
+name: Bug report for a retail alpha
 about: You're using the latest alpha build on Shadowlands
 title: ''
-labels: alpha
+labels: [alpha, retail]
 assignees: ''

 ---